hyperledger/iroha-2-docs/src/guide/javascript.md

 Let’s register a new domain with the name `looking_glass` our current account: _alice@wondeland_.

+First, we need to import necessary models and a pre-configured client instance:

 ```ts
 import { Client } from '@iroha2/client'
 import {